 The river flows even further through the abyss, over it, on its stony slopes the lonely pines to skies pointing, which, the poet would say, from the very stone grow, the stone which plunges itself down, to the depths.
 The river flows, like hiding from amorous looks regarding the cascades, the stones hidden well bellow, in the depths of the river waters, but, like many things hidden, seen because of its very clear waters.
 And so Tara flows, like looking for somebody innocent, like herself, to give herself to him.
 So beautiful, so clear all along its flow, forcing those in love with her to name her “Tear of Europe”.

 It is also called the “Jewel of Europe”.
-With the length of 140 km Tara is longest river in Montenegro.
+With the length of 140 kilometer Tara is longest river in Montenegro.
 Tara river springs in Komovi mountains, near the border with Albania, on the east of Montenegro.
 It generally flows towards northwest.
 Its last 80 km, before it meets Piva river at Scepan Polje and they make Drina river, Tara spends in Europe’s deepest canyon, also called the “Colorado of Europa”.

 Flowing of the Tara river

 In the beginning Tara flows towards north, through gentle and fertile valley between Sinjajevina mountain on the west and Bjelasica mountain on the east.
 It passes through towns of Kolasin and then Mojkovac where it suddenly turns towards west-northwest.
 Some kilometers after Mojkovac, after the place where it is joined by Bistrica river, Tara enters its canyon which is a deep scar between Sinjajevina, Durmitor and Pivska Planina mountains on the south and Lisac, Obzir and Ljubisnja mountains on the north.
 Tara, at its end making confluence with Piva, and giving birth to Drina, is some hundred and fifty kilometers long, and is the longest Montenegro river.
-In its part through Durmitor National Park, Tara has a mean fall of 3.6 meters/kilometer, making a host of waterfalls and cascades possible, thus creating with its uniqueness “Montenegrin Colorado”.
+In its part through Durmitor national park, Tara has a mean fall of 3.6 meters/kilometer, making a host of waterfalls and cascades possible, thus creating with its uniqueness “Montenegrin Colorado”.
 All along its flow, Tara gets large quantities of water from numerous sources, and quite a few tributaries.
 The most important tributaries on the left Tara side are Ljutica and Susica, and the most important tributaries from the right side being Vaskovaska rijeka and Draga.
 The most important source is the source Bajlovica Sige, a source placed on the left bank of the Tara river giving to the Tara a few hundred liters per second, where the water sourcing from the Bucevica Cave falls into the Tara more than thirty meters high, and more than a hundred and fifty meters bright.
 Very special are the Tara cascades.
 The roar from the cascades is heard on the very peaks of the canyon.
-There are more than forty cascades, the most famous being: Djavolje Lazi, Sokolovina, Bijeli Kamen, Gornji Tepacki Buk, Donji Tepacki Buk etc. If you are visiting Durmitor National Park, don’t miss Tara Rafting.
-That’s a really amazing and unforgetable experience!
+There are more than forty cascades, the most famous being: Djavolje Lazi, Sokolovina, Bijeli Kamen, Gornji Tepacki Buk, Donji Tepacki Buk etc. If you are visiting Durmitor national park, don’t miss Tara rafting.
 You can choose from one, two, or three days of Tara Rafting.
 Only with rafting you can feel all beauty of Tara river play.

 Flora and fauna of the river